Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/File/truncate_en.md

 ##NAME##

-truncate - Truncate a file.
+truncate - Truncates the file to length.

 ##SYNOPSIS##